High resolution portraits secured by color lasers

 The focus is back on the photo.
 Controllers know what to look for and how to authenticate it.
 Their task is made simpler and faster.

 All that – and an essential extra.

 Within each country, populations are becoming more and more diverse.
 Crucially, Gemalto Color Laser Shield offers a color photo that enables

-representation of various skin tones.
+representation of various

 The color photo is created during a separate personalization step, respecting standard and established best practices for production flow and facilitating excellent responsiveness to urgent requests.

 The laser module is adaptable to most standard personalization machines.

 At the moment, a select set of providers offer compatible equipment; at the same time, a licensing program is extending available support with additional providers.